Consumer Unit Regulations Guide

 AMD2 Update: Biggest change to the consumer unit regulations 2022 relates to the fitment of Arc Fault Detection Devices (AFDD)

-We will cover this IN-DEPTH very shortly, however to summarise, they are now a requirement for installations within certain defined risk residential properties (above 6 storeys), care homes, HMOs & a small other number of cases for socket outlets below 32A
+To summarise, they are now a requirement for installations within certain defined risk residential properties (above 6 storeys), care homes, HMOs & a small other number of cases for socket outlets below 32A

 Recommendations for their use are given for other circumstances also, however you would need to address these on a case-by-case basis.